By All Means

 By All Means was an American male/female vocal group, consisting of James Varner, Lynn Roderick, and Billy Sheppard.

-Their single "I Surrender to Your Love" was released on the Fourth And Broadway label, and entered the UK Singles Chart on 18 June 1988.
+Their single "I Surrender to Your Love" was released on the Fourth and Broadway label, and entered the UK Singles Chart on 18 June 1988.
 It reached a high of No. 65, and was in the chart for two weeks.

-Their self-titled album was also released on the Fourth And Broadway label, and it entered the UK Albums Chart on 16 July 1988, and reached No. 80; it was only in the chart for one week.
+Their self-titled album was also released on the Fourth and Broadway label, and it entered the UK Albums Chart on 16 July 1988, and reached No. 80; it was only in the chart for one week.
 They released another album in 1989 called Beyond a Dream and their final album on Motown Records It's Real in 1992.
-This album scored the band one of their biggest American hits, "The Feeling I Get".
+This album scored the band one of their biggest U.S. hits, "The Feeling I Get".
 However, they split up soon after.

 Two of the members of By All Means, Lynn Roderick and James Varner, have a daughter also in music, Elle Varner.
 They both made appearances on her debut album Perfectly Imperfect as background singers, songwriters, and producers on a few songs.

+In May 2023, By All Means lead singer James Varner died at the age of 59.